Urban pairs of villas

 Mix of subsidised and privately financed housing

-The high floor plan quality means that subsidised and privately financed flats can be stacked and housed in one building.
-At the same time, four flats on each stairwell corridor create a close neighbourhood.
+Thanks to the high quality of the floor plans, both subsidised and privately financed flats can be stacked and accommodated within a single building.
+At the same time, four flats per staircase corridor create a strong sense of community and foster close-knit neighbourly connections.

 7_Wuerzburg_FH_z+